 Music Career Opportunities

 Students in the Department of Music are equipped to begin careers in a host of areas, depending on what they want to do—whether that be perform, teach, manage, or organize music events.
-Because of UIndy’s smaller, specified music program, students are able to direct their education towards the career they want to pursue.
+Because of UIndy’s small student-faculty ratio, students are able to direct their education towards the career they want to pursue.

 Students have gone on to find work:

 - In symphonies and orchestras across the country

 - Playing or singing for local music groups

 - Working on the jazz circuit, playing multiple times a week

 This previous list focuses, primarily, on playing and/or singing, but with concentrations like Music Business and Music Technology & Recording, students have unending opportunities to work in environments where they can find a career without acting as a performer:

 - They work in studios recording and mastering albums

 - They organize and promote music events in their community